-The position of a water boundary or an irregular boundary, including a boundary defined by adoption, must be determined to a sufficient level of accuracy to take into account:

-- (a) the risk of overlap or ambiguity in boundaries, including the water boundary on the other side of the water body, - (b) any statutory requirement applying to the width or size of the related water bodies, - (c) the potential for the margin of the water body to move and for the related water boundary to move or become permanent as a result of that movement, - (d) the nature of the physical feature that defines the boundary, and - (e) the value of the land and the intensity of the land use.
+- (a) The position of a water boundary or an irregular boundary, including a boundary defined by adoption, must be determined to a sufficient level of accuracy to take into account: - (i) the risk of overlap or ambiguity in boundaries, including the water boundary on the other side of the water body, - (ii) any statutory requirement applying to the width or size of the related water bodies, - (iii) the potential for the margin of the water body to move and for the related water boundary to move or become permanent as a result of that movement, - (iv) the nature of the physical feature that defines the boundary, and - (v) the value of the land and the intensity of the land use. - (b) Rule 3.4(a) does not apply to water and irregular boundaries accepted under rule 6.3.

-3.5 Accuracy of permanent structure boundary witnessing
+3.5 Accuracy of permanent structure boundary witnessing5

-- (a) Every boundary point on a permanent structure boundary that is permitted by rules 6.9(b)(iii) to (v) to be non-coincident with the permanent structure must be witnessed by a clearly identified point on the structure. - (b) The relationship between a boundary point and the witness point described in (a) must comply with the accuracy specified in rule 3.6. - (c) If a permanent structure boundary and any other boundary are: - (i) within 1 m of each other when both boundaries are class A, or - (ii) within 3 m of each other in other cases, then the accuracy between the boundary points of both boundaries must comply with the applicable accuracy standards in rule 3.3.
+- (a) Every boundary point on a permanent structure boundary that is permitted by rules 6.9(b)(iii) to (v) to be non-coincident with the permanent structure must be witnessed by a clearly identified point on the structure. - (b) The relationship between a boundary point and the witness point described in (a) must comply with the accuracy specified in rule 3.6. - (c) If a permanent structure boundary and any other boundary are: - (i) within 1 m of each other when both boundaries are class A, or